How to Install qBittorrent on Debian 12/11/10

 systemctl status qbittorrent-nox

-If you find an error, the most common frequent issue is the qbittorrent-nox service cannot create the required directories.
+If you find an error, the most common issue is the qbittorrent-nox service cannot create the required directories.
 To fix this, run the following commands:

 sudo mkdir /home/qbittorrent-nox